dylancraven/blogdown_site/content/research.md

 With a multi-disciplinary group of colleagues, we are developing a multi-scale platform to monitor drought and its multi-faceted impacts in Chile (**Observatorio de sequía para la agricultura y biodiversidad de Chile**; ODES), at national and regional scales.
 My team is focused on examining where and how biodiversity may buffer the impacts of the extreme drought in Chile (2010-present).

 ![Mapa](/images/Mapa_censores.png)
+_Locations of sensors monitoring soil temperature and relative humidity across the Aconcagua valley (Chile)_

 ## Mechanisms underlying ecosystem stability and community responses to global change